 Students should be free to take reasoned exception to the conclusions or views offered in any subject and to reserve judgment about matters of opinion, but they are responsible for learning the content of any subject for which they are enrolled regardless.
 No student can obstruct other students when exercising their right to differ.
 Faculty guidance and supervision of student research is desirable and appropriate.
 Students’ freedom of inquiry while conducting research is protected subject to accepted legal, scholarly and professional standards.
-Views expressed in student assessment tasks or research are not to be taken as views of the College or the ACC movement, and students should take care not to represent them as such.
+Views expressed in student assessment tasks or research are not to be taken as views of AC or the ACC movement, and students should take care not to represent them as such.

 Views expressed in journals such as Australasian Pentecostal Studies(APS) or Crucis are not necessarily those of AC or the Australian Christian Churches (ACC) movement.
-Editors have a duty to uphold free expression in accordance with Australian conventions of academic debate, but should also exercise wisdom in avoiding needless offense to those in the College and ACC movement who hold different views of contentious matters.
+Editors have a duty to uphold free expression in accordance with Australian conventions of academic debate, but should also exercise wisdom in avoiding needless offense to those at AC and ACC movement who hold different views of contentious matters.
 In all cases persons regardless of affiliation or views should be treated respectfully, and continued dialogue between those of different views encouraged.

 Responsible for implementation